ALEEEHU/World-Simulator/README.md

   title={GENMO: Generative Models for Human Motion Synthesis}, author={Li, Jiefeng and Cao, Jinkun and Zhang, Haotian and Rempe, Davis and Kautz, Jan and Iqbal, Umar and Yuan, Ye}, journal={arXiv preprint arXiv:2505.01425}, year={2025}
 }

+@article{hu2025hunyuancustom,
+  title={HunyuanCustom: A Multimodal-Driven Architecture for Customized Video Generation}, author={Hu, Teng and Yu, Zhentao and Zhou, Zhengguang and Liang, Sen and Zhou, Yuan and Lin, Qin and Lu, Qinglin}, journal={arXiv preprint arXiv:2505.04512}, year={2025}
+}